 If you’re a bit of a foodie and like sampling the local cuisine while you are on holiday you may have considered taking a gourmet break in Italy or France, but how about heading somewhere a little farther afield?

 If you are wondering where to start your foodie quest, you could choose to start at the top with two Michelin-starred Tokyo restaurants that recently made it into the world’s top 30 restaurants.
-Narisawa and Nirohonryori Rgugin came in at numbers 27 and 28 respectively, though if you want to eat here you’ll need to be quick off the mark and make reservations in advance – Narisawa in particular is a very small restaurant with only around ten covers being serviced at one time.
+Narisawa and Nirohonryori Rgugin came in at numbers 27 and 28 respectively, though if you want to eat here you’ll need to be quick off the mark and make reservations in advance – Narisawa, in particular, is a very small restaurant with only around ten covers being serviced at one time.

 Sushi is the food we most often think of when we are asked to conjure an image of Japanese cuisine and it’s definitely in plentiful supply in Tokyo – from top of the range Kaiskei sushi through to the kaiten sushi you can pick up from the conveyor belt in the cities fun cafés and bento boxes full of tiny treats to take with you (though you won’t want to eat on public transport as this is very much frowned upon).
 Sashimi is similar to sushi – slivers of fish and meat that you dip in the pickles and soy that come along with sushi.

 The Japanese may be connoisseurs of these cold foods but they’ve got plenty to excite on the warm front too – from lightly battered vegetables and crustaceans in the form of tempura through to steaming hot bowls of ramen.
-Ramen is enjoying a huge popularity surge in the UK and US at the moment and these filling and nourishing bowls of noodles are enjoyed by rich and poor alike in Tokyo.
+Ramen is enjoying a huge popularity surge in the UK and the US at the moment and these filling and nourishing bowls of noodles are enjoyed by rich and poor alike in Tokyo.

 If you’re a social eater and prefer the idea of gathering with friends chatting rather than eating at an expensive, formal restaurant, you should investigate sukiyaki and shabushabu establishments.
 Here you will cook your own food in a pot, boiling meat and vegetables or just meat in a delicious broth.
-Finally, for a true spectacle, visit a teppanyaki restaurant and watch your chef cook meat, fish and vegetables before you on the special iron griddle.
+Finally, for a true spectacle, visit a teppanyaki restaurant and watch your chef cook meat, fish, and vegetables before you on the special iron griddle.